How is it possible that my property is over-assessed?

 How do I find out if my property is over-assessed?

-Please call me or complete a Property Profile and I’ll contact you in a few days to discuss whether your assessment may be a candidate for reduction.
+Please call us or complete a Property Profile and we will contact you in a few days to discuss whether your assessment may be a candidate for reduction.

 If we do move forward, what do your services include?

-I’ll handle your case from beginning to end.
-I will file the grievance with the Board of Assessment Review.
-If their determination is not satisfactory, I will file, for residential cases, a Small Claims Assessment Review Petition with the Supreme Court and follow the process through the pre-trial and trial (if necessary).
+We handle your case from beginning to end.
+We will file the grievance with the Board of Assessment Review.
+If their determination is not satisfactory, we will file, for residential cases, a Small Claims Assessment Review Petition with the Supreme Court and follow the process through the pre-trial and trial (if necessary).

 What is your fee?

-I work strictly on a contingency basis.
-I receive absolutely no payment unless I am successful in reducing your assessment.
-I charge a one-time fee of 75% (50% in municipalities at full market value) of the first year’s savings.
+We work strictly on a contingency basis.
+We receive absolutely no payment unless we are successful in reducing your assessment.
+We charge a one-time fee of 50% of the first year’s savings for residential properties.
 All future savings are yours to enjoy.

 Do I need an appraisal?